pavlovic-bojan/Booking/README.md

 ## Collaboration
 ***
-This is my personal project which I upgrade with new things an scenarios from time to time and I do not accept any collaboration
+This is my personal project which I upgrade with new things and test scenarios from time to time and I do not accept any collaboration
 > Please do not change the code.
 > I am available for any questions.